David Evans (RAAF officer): Early career

 Selwyn Evans, known by his middle name of David, was born in the Sydney suburb of Paddington on 3 June 1925.
 The son of policeman Selwyn Douglas Evans and his wife Eileen, David was educated at Marist Brothers College in Mosman.
-A schoolboy when war was declared, he avidly followed reports of Allied fighter aces during the Battle of Britain, and resolved that, once he was old enough, he would serve as a pilot.
-He subsequently became one of the earliest recruits to the Air Training Corps, established in 1941 to facilitate basic training for youths aged 16 to 18 whose ambition was to become aircrew in the Royal Australian Air Force.
-After spending a short time as a bank clerk, Evans duly enlisted in the RAAF on 5 June 1943.
+A schoolboy when war was declared, he avidly followed reports of Allied fighter aces during the Battle of Britain and resolved that, once he was old enough, he would serve as a pilot.
+He subsequently became one of the earliest recruits to the Air Training Corps, established in 1941 to provide basic training for youths aged 16 to 18 whose ambition was to become aircrew in the Royal Australian Air Force.
+After spending a short time as a bank clerk, Evans enlisted in the RAAF on 5 June 1943.
 He received instruction under the Empire Air Training Scheme, firstly at No. 2 Initial Training School in Bradfield Park, Sydney, then at No. 5 Elementary Flying Training School in Narromine, New South Wales, and finally at No. 8 Service Flying Training School in Bundaberg, Queensland.
 After graduating as a sergeant pilot, he was posted in October 1944 to the flying staff of No. 1 Air Observer School at Evans Head, New South Wales.
 Promoted to flight sergeant, Evans was in the middle of a Bristol Beaufort light bomber conversion course at No. 1 Operational Training Unit in East Sale, Victoria, when the war ended on 14 August 1945.
 His Air Force career should have finished then and there, as he was slated for demobilisation along with thousands of other wartime enlistees.
 Evans was determined to remain and travelled to RAAF Headquarters in Melbourne to take his case to the officer responsible for discharges.
 He found a sympathetic ear and within days was transferred to No. 38 Squadron, with which he flew C-47 Dakota transports on a regular courier service to Japan between October 1945 and May 1948.